-WAP Grantees also give priority to the elderly, families with one or more members with a disability, families with children, or high-energy users.
-Please use the map below to visit your specific state, territory, or tribe and review the identified eligibility guidelines.
+WAP Grantees also give priority to the elderly, families with one or more members with a disability, families with children, high-energy users, or households with a high energy burden.
+Please use the map to visit your specific state, territory, or tribe and review the identified eligibility guidelines.

 Once you have identified your local weatherization provider, contact them to start the application process.
 Your local provider will require proof of income for the prior year, such as pay stubs or social security payments.
-For information on proof of income, please refer to HHS' Poverty Income Guidelines and Definition of Income.
+For information on proof of income, please refer to the U.S. Department of Health & Human Services' Poverty Income Guidelines and Definition of Income.

 What to Expect When Receiving Weatherization Services

-Once your home is selected for weatherization services, your local weatherization provider will schedule a date and time to complete an energy audit, which is a computerized assessment of your home's energy use carried out by a professional energy auditor and includes an analysis of your energy bills, a blower-door (pressurized) test to determine the infiltration of outside air into your house, and an inspection of all energy equipment for potentially health and safety issues.
+Once your home is selected for weatherization services, your local WAP provider will schedule an energy auditor to visit your home.
+The energy audit is a computerized assessment of your home's energy use carried out by a professional energy auditor and includes an analysis of your energy bills, a blower-door (pressurized) test to determine the infiltration of outside air into your house, and an inspection of all energy equipment for potentially health and safety issues.